OrchardCMS/OrchardCore/src/docs/reference/modules/Seo/README.md

     If the [Sitemaps](../Sitemaps) feature is enabled, all sitemap indexes and sitemaps are added to the `robots.txt` by default.

 !!! warning
-    If the site's [filesystem](../Tenants/#static-file-provider-feature) contains a `robots.txt` it will take presance and the site settings to generate the files are ignore.
+    If the site's [filesystem](../Tenants/#static-file-provider-feature) contains a `robots.txt`, this file will take precedence and the site settings to generate the files will be ignored.

 ## Video